vereis/blog/apps/blog/priv/posts/20250521144307_my_take_on_consciousness.md

 ## Panpsychism

-I think the most interesting take on `consciousness` is the idea of [panpsychism](https://en.wikipedia.org/wiki/Panpsychism).
+I think the most interesting take on `consciousness` is the idea of [panpsychism](https://plato.stanford.edu/entries/panpsychism/).

+> Galen Strawson's **Consciousness and Its Place in Nature** (2006) and Philip Goff's **Consciousness and Fundamental Reality** (2017) have been instrumental in reviving serious academic interest in panpsychist theories.

 Panpsychism is the idea that `consciousness` is a fundamental property of the universe, and that all things have some degree of `consciousness`.